 To that effect, I am assuming you have four key things (I also included links to Amazon as necessary):

-- A micro quadcopter (obviously) – see Chococopter’s guide, but in essence, I recommend grabbing a Hubsan X4 or Syma X11 for a cheap way to start learning the hobby
+- A micro quadcopter (obviously) – see our guide, but in essence, I recommend grabbing an Eachine E010, Hubsan X4, or Syma X11 for a cheap way to start learning the hobby

 - A multi battery charger